rustyio/sync/README.markdown

 You can stop the `sync` application entirely (wiping its internal state) with `sync:stop()`.
 You can then restart the application with a new state using `sync:go()`

-If, however, youwould rather pause `sync` so that it will not update anything during some period, you can pause the scanner with `sync:pause()`.
+If, however, you would rather pause `sync` so that it will not update anything during some period, you can pause the scanner with `sync:pause()`.
 You might do this while upgrading you wish not to have immediately loaded until everything is complete.
 Calling `sync:go()` once again will unpause the scanner.